 The diesel locomotive DB Class V 90 - Today whereabouts and rebuildings since 1995

 The locomotives are currently located at locations throughout Germany and are used here in single wagon transport for DB Schenker.
 Their main area of application is limited to the numerous shunting yards, where they then pick up cars and then put together to car groups.
 These shunting yards are monitored by signal boxes.
 A larger number of locomotives was equipped from 1995 with the radio remote control manufacturer Krauss-Maffei and renamed as a result of this equipment in the 294 series.
 From 2006, another 45 locomotives of the series received remote control systems and were then renamed in series 296.
-A DB Class V 90 locomotive has been in service with the Bundeswehr for several years.
+A Class V 90 locomotive has been in service with the Bundeswehr for several years.
 In 1996, however, this locomotive became the property of Deutsche Bahn AG.
 Another vehicle of the original series is in service since a serious accident in 2006, after repair as a museum locomotive.
 With automatic Rangierkupplungen equipped locomotives of the former series received after their conversion then the designation series 295.